 This course will allow students the opportunity to develop their knowledge and understanding of Dance through a range of styles and in doing so achieve the Experiences and Outcomes of the Curriculum for Excellence at a level which is appropriate to their ability.
 They will gain experience in Choreography, Contemporary, Ethnic, Street, Jazz and Hip Hop.
-The course will require participation in an after school technique class delivered in school.
+The course will require participation in an after-school technique class and MUST participate in whole school performances.
 There is no National 3 or National 4 Dance on offer.